CTSRD-CHERI/cheribuild/README.md

 python3 setup.py install --user
 ```

-**NOTE:** On FreeBSD pip and setuptools are not installed by default so you need to run
+**NOTE:** On FreeBSD pip and setuptools are not installed by default, so you need to run
 `python3 -m ensurepip --user` first.